Our mission is to make disciples of Jesus one person at a time.

 - in the verbal inspiration of the Bible.

-- in one God eternally existing in three persons: namely the Father, Son, and Holy Spirit.
+- in one God eternally existing in three persons: namely the Father, Son, and Holy Ghost.

 - that all have sinned and come short of the glory of God and that repentance is commanded of God for all and necessary for forgiveness of sins.

 - that justification, regeneration, and the new birth are wrought by faith in the blood of Jesus Christ.

 - in the sanctification subsequent to the new birth, through faith in the blood of Christ; through the Word and the Holy Ghost.

 - holiness to be God’s standard of living for His people.

 - in the baptism with the Holy Ghost subsequent to a clean heart.